 This can make measuring email effectiveness very difficult to measure – which is why Websand tracks customer behaviour within the business as well as the normal email tracking metrics of delivery, open and click.

-3. How does your email perform?
+3. How does your email marketing currently perform?

 Email effectiveness is specific to your business and the history of your email marketing.